DLibatique/CL262-in-class/README.md

 This is a repo for use in CL262, 'Homeric Epic', a Classical Studies course at Boston University in the spring of 2018, taught by [Daniel Libatique](https://twitter.com/DLibatique10).

+The course website can be found at [dlibatique.github.io/CL262](https://dlibatique.github.io/CL262).

 ## files
 This directory contains all files relating to the bi-weekly assignments -- each filename begins with the due date of the assignment.
 Files for each assignment are spread out among the following subdirectories:
 * **plain_text**: plain text files (OCR-ed from Benner's text and manually corrected),